Adventure Tour No. 300 E

 Day 3 Hendala - Kitulgala

 You will leave your hotel after breakfast bypassing Colombo and Avissewella to the east, into the interior of the country, past paddy fields, palm groves and coconut plantations.
-By noon, you will arrive in Kitulgala for lunch.
+By noon, you will arrive in Kitulgala at noon.
 Check in at Kitulgala Rest House

 Kitulgala, made famous by the film classic “Bridge on the River Kwai”, is a village in the Kelani Valley 85 km from Colombo.
 It is the best site in Sri Lanka for White Water Rafting.
 Just across the Kelani River is a primeval forest with lush tropical flora and is home about 54 rare species of birds, including the indigenous white owl.
 Bird watching and a tour of the water falls is possible from here.